eladrion/certpcspkr_linux/README.md

 # Aims and Limitations

 The aim of this project is to show that it is in principle possible to compile working Linux Device Drivers from code synthesised by CertiCoq.
+However, this project is still quite experimental and the performance of the synthesised code is weaker than manually written code.
-However, this project is still quite experimental.
-For example emitting a tone with a frequency above 511 Hz makes the system freeze.
-We are currently inspecting the cause of that freeze.
+But it supports the same functionality as the original driver.

 The driver is not signed.
 Thus, when SecureBoot is activated, it will not be possible to load the driver.
 This is also a reason for recommending testing in a virtual machine under QEMU.